-Annual Review and Update of El Dorado Transit's Agency Safety Plan (ASP) the Public Transportation Agency Safety Plan (PTASP)
+Annual Review and Update of El Dorado Transit's Agency Safety Plan (ASP)

-The ASPAgency's PTASP will be reviewed: by the PTASP Committee:
+The ASP will be reviewed:

-- Annually, beginning each year in July - And when the Agency: - Determines its approach to mitigating safety deficiencies is ineffectiveineffective. - Makes significant changes to service deliverydelivery. - Introduces new processes or procedures that may significantly impact safetysafety. - Changes or re-prioritizes resources available to support Safety Management Systems. - Significantly changes its organizational structure.
+- Annually, beginning each year in July - And when the Agency: - o Determines its approach to mitigating safety deficiencies is ineffective. - o Makes significant changes to service delivery. - o Introduces new processes or procedures that may significantly impact safety. - Changes or re-prioritizes resources available to support Safety Management Systems. - o Significantly changes its organizational structure.

 Revisions will be submitted to the Board for approval at their regular November meeting, or as soon as possible thereafter.
-Amendments to the PTASP ASP will be published to for the employees and the public at large in accordance with the Agency's standard communication process.
+Amendments to the ASP will be published for the employees and the public at large in accordance with the Agency's standard communication process.

-The ASP will be reviewed by the Safety Team and the following Management Agency's PTASP Committee will consist of the Safety Team and will be presented to the following: AccountableTeam: Accountable Executive, Safety Program ManagerCoordinator, Operations Manager, Maintenance and Facilities Supervisor, Planning and Marketing Manager, Transit Operations Supervisor(s), Finance Manager, Human Resources Manager.
+The ASP will be reviewed by the Safety Team and the following Management Team: Accountable Executive, Safety Program Manager, Operations Manager, Maintenance and Facilities Supervisor, Planning and Marketing Manager, Transit Operations Supervisor(s), Finance Manager, Human Resources Manager.

-Safety Performance Measures Targets
+Safety Performance Measures